julianeon/julianeon/product_support.md

 On the topic of communication, I endorse these rules (adapted from [GitHub](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/)).

 - Write things down.
-- Make work visible and overcommunicate.
+- Make work visible; overcommunicate.
 - Embrace collaboration.
 - Foster a culture that values documentation maintenance.
 - Communicate openly, honestly, and authentically.